lukaspili/Mortar-architect/README.md

     private final RestClient restClient;
     private final UserManager userManager;

-    // NOTE the @StackParam on the parameter provided by the navigation public ShowUserPresenter(@StackParam String username, RestClient restClient, UserManager userManager) {
+    // NOTE the @FromPath on the parameter provided by the navigation public ShowUserPresenter(@FromPath String username, RestClient restClient, UserManager userManager) {
         this.username = username;
         this.restClient = restClient;
         this.userManager = userManager;